washingtonyachtclub/documents/WYC_Policies.md

 Anyone damaging or finding a damaged boat shall fill out a Repair Form for that boat.
 If the damage is such that the boat is not in sailable condition, the Fleet Captain of that fleet or the Head Fleet Captain must be notified.

 ### Boat Repair
-In case of damage to Club Boats, the Skipper shall make arrangements with the Fleet Captain of that fleet to learn to perform the necessary repairs, or repair such damage themselves.
+In case of damage to Club Boats, the Member shall make arrangements with the Fleet Captain of that fleet to learn to perform the necessary repairs, or repair such damage themselves.

 ## Use of Rescue Whalers
 ### Personnel
-The rescue Whalers shall be used by Chiefs, Ratings Examiners, and Instructors only, except that in case of an emergency endangering life or property, anyone may use the boats.
-Any exception to this rule shall be by express permission of a Chief or the Executive Council.
+The Rescue Whalers shall only be used by Members with Whaler Ratings for defined Club purposes such as classes, Ratings Exams, boat moves, and Whaler training and practice.
+The only exception to this rule is that in the case of an emergency endangering life or property, any Member may use the Whalers to attempt a rescue if no Whaler-rated Member is available in the immediate vicinity and the Member feels confident in their ability to safely operate the boat.
+Usage of the Whalers for any other purpose requires the express permission of a Chief or the Executive Council.

 ### Required Equipment
 The following equipment shall be on board the Whalers when in use: